1242035/spree/guides/src/content/developer/tutorials/migration.md

 ### Important system-wide settings

-A related but important topic is the Spree core settings that your app will need to function correctly, eg to disable backordering or to configure the mail subsystem.
+A related but important topic is the Viauco core settings that your app will need to function correctly, eg to disable backordering or to configure the mail subsystem.
 You can (mostly) set these from the admin interface, but we recommend using initializers for these.
 See the